 Proper paint booth lighting plays a crucial role in achieving a quality paint job.
 There are many factors that go into creating a well-lit environment, including fixture quality, fixture location and type of light tube.
 The following are a few things to consider when it comes time to select your paint booth lighting.

 1. Energy-Efficient Light Tubes

 T8 light tubes are much more energy-efficient and cost-effective than its predecessor, T12, which are no longer in production.
 If you have an old booth with T12 light fixtures, be sure to upgrade your booth to T8 fixtures, as you will no longer be able to purchase replacement T12 lights.

 2. Color-Corrected Tubes

 Purchasing color-corrected tubes is a good first step to achieve more accurately matched color when painting.
 In terms of color temperature, 5000 Kelvin is considered corrected, or near sunlight.
 GFS paint booths feature color-corrected light tubes, including T8 Flourescents, T8 LEDs and T5 High Beam lights, which all reach a temperature of 5000K.

 3. Foot Candles

 The brightness of a booth can be measured in foot-candles, which essentially are lumens per square foot.
 A candle is the intensity of light in a given direction.
-An ordinary wax candle has the luminous intensity of one-foot candle.
-The number of lamps per fixture, type of lamps (fluorescent or LED), booth height and type of wall panel (galvanized or white pre-coated) all affect the brightness of a booth.
+An ordinary wax candle has the luminous intensity of one foot-candle.
+The number of lamps per fixture, type of lamps (fluorescent or LED), booth height and type of wall panel (galvanized or white pre-coated) all affects the brightness of a booth.
 If a greater foot-candle intensity is desired, light quantity, placement, size and options such as reflectors can be added or adjusted.

 5. Clear Tempered Lens

 A clear tempered lens on the light fixture allows for clearer, more accurate lighting.
 Tempered glass is four to five times stronger than regular glass of equal size and thickness.
 It’s also much clearer than wire-reinforced glass, which was previously used in GFS paint booths.